DBInstance

 string

-Specifies the current state of this database.
+The current state of this database.

 For information about DB instance statuses, see Viewing DB instance status